Introduction to Python for Economics¶

 High Level Languages¶

-Provide a high degree of productivity through abstraction
+Provide a high degree of productivity through abstraction and

-etc. and typically include features such as:
+automation etc. and typically include features such as:

 Automatic memory management